damurka5/gai_project/README.md

 ## Models
 Complexity prediction model can be found in folder models/complexity-prediction-model \
 Chat assistant model can be found by the [link](https://drive.google.com/drive/folders/1BuhcsJ9mRvY-EFTU9l7ReD4yqZypZJ3i?usp=sharing)

+## Project Report
+Full report is in report folder